-- A. Our report expresses unqualified opinions on the basic financial statements of Sherburne County. - B. No matters involving internal control over financial reporting were reported in the "Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards." - C. No instances of noncompliance material to the financial statements of Sherburne County were disclosed during the audit. - D. No matters involving internal control over compliance relating to the audit of the major federal award programs were reported in the "Report on Compliance with Requirements Applicable to Each Major Program and Internal Control Over Compliance in Accordance with OMB Circular A-133." - E. The Auditor's Report on Compliance for the major federal award programs for Sherburne County expresses an unqualified opinion. - F. No findings were disclosed that are required to be reported in accordance with Section 510(a) of OMB Circular A-133. - G. The major programs are:
+- A. Our report expresses unqualified opinions on the basic financial statements of Sherburne County. - B. A significant deficiency in internal control was disclosed by the audit of the financial statements of Sherburne County and is reported in the "Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards."
+It was not a material weakness. - C. No instances of noncompliance material to the financial statements of Sherburne County were disclosed during the audit. - D. No matters involving internal control over compliance relating to the audit of the major federal award programs were reported in the "Report on Compliance with Requirements That Could Have a Direct and Material Effect on Each Major Program and on Internal Control Over Compliance in Accordance with OMB Circular A-133." - E. The Auditor's Report on Compliance for the major federal award programs for Sherburne County expresses an unqualified opinion. - F. No findings were disclosed that are required to be reported in accordance with Section 510(a) of OMB Circular A-133. - G. The major programs are: